miku/fuzzycat/README.md

 * preprint and published pairs
 * similar items from different sources

+## TODO

+* [ ] take a list of title strings and return match candidates (faster than elasticsearch); e.g. derive a key and find similar keys some cached clusters
+* [ ] take a list of title, author documents and return match candidates; e.g. key may depend on title only, but verification can be more precise
+* [ ] take a more complete, yet partial document and return match candidates

+For this to work, we will need to have cluster from fatcat precomputed and cache.
+We also might want to have it sorted by key (which is a side effect of clustering) so we can binary search into the cluster file for the above todo items.

 ## Dataset

 For development, we worked on a `release_export_expanded.json` dump (113G/700G